danhahn/html-class/contents/lessons/lesson-8/index.md

 * [Pages](pages.html)
 * [Copy for pages](final-content.pdf)

-The final is due at the end of class on April 20, 2016.
+The final is due at the end of class on July 26, 2017.
 Please email me at dan@svahtml.com with a zip file that has all the files needed to complete the final.

 <a href="final.psd" class="btn">Download PSD</a>
+<a href="images.zip" class="btn">Download images</a>

 ## Colors